Stevedeanda/pe-project/lesson-notes.md

 	- First is you can write an if statement where you put the variable to be greater or equal to zero.
 Doing this, a negative number can be put in the input but when you go to submit it will not work.
 	- Second way is you can add a attribute of min=0 so that, no number below 0 can be used.
 When you try it will give you an error message.

+- In conclusion
+	- I did four practice runs and I feel like I need more practice.
+I get the the form part for the most part.
+I also get the styling.
+When it comes to the php part, I tend to go back to my notes for reference.
+I definitely need to spend more time just getting the hang of the php part.
+We are suppose to be able to anything yet I feel like I am unable to come up with any new ways to do these forms.